Badgerati/Pode/README.md

 * Run TCP listeners
 * Host SMTP servers - great for tests and mocking
 * Use the full power of PowerShell, want a REST API for NUnit?
 Go for it!
-* Ability to write webpages in PowerShell using PSHTML
+* Ability to write dynamic webpages in PowerShell using PSHTML

 ## Documentation